List of Essential Oil Notes for Blending and DIY Perfume

 Essential Oil Base Notes

-Base essential oil notes are what give essential oil blends their long-lasting aromas, and they can provide a variety of benefits depending on the oil.
+Base essential oil notes give essential oil blends their long-lasting aromas, and they can provide various benefits depending on the oil.

 • Carrot Seed